argoPlugins/mqttTransportPlugin/README.md

 Installation should be painless.
 In a nutshell:

 1. Download the plugin from the [Github release site](https://github.com/argoPlugins/mqttTransportPlugin/releases/latest).
 2. Copy the plugin `JAR` file and copy it into the __external plugin__ directory of the Argo Responder and/or the Argo Command Line Client.
 When you run the responder or the command line client, it will pick up any new `JAR` files in the __external plugin__ directory.
-The standard location for the `lib` directories on a Linux system for the Responder and Client are `/opt/argo/responder/lib/ext` and `/opt/argo/client/lib/ext` repectively.
+The standard location for the `lib` directories on a Linux system for the Responder and Client are `/opt/argo/responder/lib/ext` and `/opt/argo/client/lib/ext` respectively.
 3. Install the configuration `XML` files (one for the Transport and one  for the Repeater) into the `config` directory of the Argo Responder.

 ##Configure the Argo Responder
-Adding the Transport plugin to the Argo Repsonder is pretty simple.
+Adding the Transport plugin to the Argo Responder is pretty simple.

-###Add the MQTT Responder Tranport to the Responder
+###Add the MQTT Responder Transport to the Responder
-If you want to have your Argo Repsonder configured to recieive probes using MQTT, you’ll need to setup Argo to use the MQTT Transport.
+If you want to have your Argo Responder configured to receive probes using MQTT, you’ll need to setup Argo to use the MQTT Transport.
 After installing the jar file and the configuration files in the appropriate places, you’ll need to edit the main `responderConfig.xml` file.
 In the `<transports>` section, add the following transport configuration:

 ```xml